ACM40960/project-abhiucd/README.md

-# Handwritten Equation Detection and Evaluation
+# Equation Detection and Evaluation
 The  project  is  aimed  at  building  an  AI  system  based on Deep learning model (DCCNN) to identify handwritten mathematical equations from a sheet of paper, digitize the steps of solving them and then evaluate them to provide feedback.